Cryptix720/HUDINX/README.md

 `twistd -y hudinx.tac -n`

 By default Hudinx listens for ssh connections on port 3131.
 You can change this, but do not change it to 22 as it requires root privileges.
 Use port forwarding instead.
-(More info: [MakinghudinxReachable](https://github.com/desaster/hudinx/wiki/Making-hudinx-Reachable)).

 Files of interest: